ibm-cloud-docs/Registry/registry_notices_exemptions.md

 ## Original announcement
 {: #registry_notices_exemptions_announce}

-The original announcement that this notification mirrors is [{{site.data.keyword.registrylong_notm}} Is Ending Exemption Synchronization Across Regions](https://www.ibm.com/blog/announcement/ibm-cloud-container-registry-is-ending-exemption-synchronization-across-regions/){: external} and it was published on 20 December 2021.
+The original announcement was published on 20 December 2021.